afbjorklund/nerdctld/README.md

 This program uses the "Gin" web framework for HTTP.

-It and docs can be found at <https://gin-gonic.com/>
+It and docs can be found at <https://gin-gonic.com/> with some nice [examples](https://github.com/gin-gonic/examples)

 ## Implemented commands